lodhivishalcoder28/HTML-CSS_Javascript-Practice-Projects/README.md

-# HTML-CSS Projects
+# HTML-CSS-Javascript Projects
 ---
-here in this repository i have uploaded the projects that i have done for html css practice.
-These are copied projects just done for practice.
+Here I have uploaded the projects that I had done for practice of Basic Web Development
-## Name of projects
- - Javascript Documentation
- - AmazonClone
- - Parallex Project
- - Mytune